 While visiting Kilkenny you can’t notice this massive church from a distance.
 St Mary’s is the cathedral church of the Roman Catholic Diocese of Ossory, situated on James’s Street in Kilkenny City.

-The 13th century St Mary’s church and graveyard in Kilkenny is one of the finest example of a medieval church in Ireland.
+Moreover, the 13th-century St Mary’s church and graveyard in Kilkenny is one of the finest examples of a medieval church in Ireland.

-St. Mary’s is made from cut-limestone which was sourced locally.
-The cathedral has a cruciform plan and its style is described as ‘Early English Gothic’.
-The design is believed to have been based on Gloucester Cathedral in Gloucester, England.
-It is situated on the highest point in Kilkenny City and is a significant local landmark.
+St. Mary’s is made from cut limestone which was sourced locally.
+The cathedral has a cruciform plan and its style is described as ‘Early English Gothic’ and the design is believed to have been based on Gloucester Cathedral in Gloucester, England.
+Situated on the highest point in Kilkenny City and is a significant local landmark.

-This impressive Cathedral’s tower stands at an impressive 186-foot and holds a statue of ‘Our Lady’ by the sculptor Benzoni who also sculpted the O’Connell Monument in the Irish College in Rome.
+Furthermore, this impressive Cathedral’s tower stands at a remarkable 186 feet.
+It holds a statue of ‘Our Lady’ by the sculptor Benzoni who also sculpted the O’Connell Monument in the Irish College in Rome.

 Below are photos I took in August 2021.